usazehan/mern-crud-tasks/README.md

 # MERN STACK
-this is a CRUD app example write with React, Node, Expres and Mongodb
+this is a CRUD app that utilizes React, Node, Express and Mongodb.

 ## npm install